mettafive/applied-spiral-dynamics/README.md

 True development isn't about learning more - it's about unlearning what's false.
 Your pixel map makes the unconscious conscious.
 See your beliefs reflected back, notice what you're carrying, release what no longer serves you.
 Your mental structure travels with you across conversations, providing continuity as you evolve.

 ### For Data Ownership
 Your pixel map becomes a personal asset you own and control.
 As it grows richer, content platforms can query it ("Is this content a match?") without ever seeing your actual data - just receiving match scores.
 This breaks data monopolies and returns algorithmic control to users.
-Over time, multiple deposit methods will emerge beyond LLM conversations.
+Over time, perhaps multiple _data deposit methods_ will emerge beyond LLM conversations.

 ### For Communities: From Isolation to Belonging